While guns are often associated with Western entertainment, anime can occasionally indulge in bullet mayhem.

 Black Bullet was adapted by Orange and Kinema Citrus.

-Soon, in 2021, people have been infected by a parasitic virus called Gastrea.
+In 2021, people have been infected by a parasitic virus called Gastrea.

 As if a deadly disease wasn’t enough, the strain turns anyone who is infected into a monster.